 (d) All Members shall be eligible for election to office or to membership of the Committee.

 (e) Those eligible by virtue of musical ability assessed by audition, shall become Members of the Choir run by the Society by payment of the Annual Subscription.
 A lower subscription may be agreed for those wishing to be members of the Society but not members of the Choir; this figure to be determined from time to time by the Membership at an Annual General Meeting.

 (a) An Annual General Meeting shall be called at a convenient date, notice of the same together with the agenda of the said Annual General Meeting to be dispatched to all members at least 20 days before the date of the meeting.

 (b) A Special General Meeting may be convened at any time by the Committee, and shall be convened forthwith upon the receipt of a requisition in writing signed by at least ten members and specifying the purpose of the meeting.
 Notice convening a Special General Meeting shall be sent to all Members not less than 20 days before the meeting and shall specify the matters to be dealt with at the meeting.

 5. OFFICERS AND COMMITTEE

-(b) The business of the Society shall be conducted by a Committee elected at Annual General Meetings and consisting of six Executive Officers, namely the Chairman, Honorary Secretary and Honorary Treasurer, Social Secretary, Choir Secretary and Publicity Manager, and three other Members of the Society.
+(b) The business of the Society shall be conducted by a Committee elected at Annual General Meetings and consisting of six Executive Officers, namely the Chairman, Honorary Secretary and Honorary Treasurer, Social Secretary, Membership Secretary and Publicity Manager, and three other Members of the Society.
 Any member in receipt of an Honorarium shall have no voting rights in any Society matter.